-Rockwell Primaries South Development Corporation (Rockwell Primaries South), formerly ATR KimEng Land, Inc., which was 60% owned by Rockwell Primaries and 40% owned by ATR Holdings, Inc. and Dragon Eagle International Limited.
+Rockwell Primaries South Development Corporation (Rockwell Primaries South), formerly ATR KimEng Land, Inc., is a wholly owned subsidiary of Rockwell Primaries.
+In 2014, Rockwell Primaries bought 60% of ATR KimEng Land Inc., the remaining 40% was owned by ATR Holdings, Inc and Dragon Eagle International Limited.
 Last July 29, 2019, the Parties entered into a Share Sale and Purchase Agreement wherein Rockwell Primaries bought the 40% shared owned by ATR Holdings, Inc and Dragon Eagle International.
 Rockwell Primaries South will complete the development of the undeveloped portion (61,787 square meters) of the Tribecca Private Residences located along the East Service Road in Muntinlupa City.
 The new development was launched in October 2016 as East Bay Residences, with The Fordham, the first of the five towers to be developed.
 The second tower, Larsen, was launched in December 2019.